WG-Forge/Software-Sorcerers/README.md

 - Vehicle  - superclass to all vehicle types, has a factory method to instantiate proper type of vehicle
 - VehicleType classes - inherit Vehicle, implements some different logic for each type of vehicle

-**coordinates.py** contains Coordinates class - extended tuple to handle some cubic coordinate math operations, and A* pathfinding algorithm.
+**cell.py** contains Cell class - extended tuple to handle some cubic coordinate math operations, and A* pathfinding algorithm.

 **config folder** contains config files used in app.